Efficient implicit solvers for models of neuronal networks: Network models

 \subsection{FitzHugh-Nagumo neuron network}

-The coupling of FN systems with electrical coupling (also called gap-junction) has been widely considered in the literature, see, for instance, \cite{campbell:2001, ibrahim:2019, yong:2008}.
-As a first case, we consider the model given by model variables $ x, y,\in \mathbb{R}^N $ and defined by the functions
+Coupled FN systems have been widely considered in the literature, see, for instance, \cite{campbell:2001, ibrahim:2019, yong:2008}.
+As a first case, we consider the model given by model variables $ x, y,\in \mathbb{R}^N $ and defined, with a slight abuse of notation that will be repeated for all the models considered in this paper, by the functions

 where functions $f$ and $g$ are given in expressions \eqref{def:f}.
-Different cells are connected by the symmetric connectivity matrix $\tilde{{C}} =(\tilde c_{ij}), $ with $\tilde c_{ij}\in[-1,1], $ so that an undirected network is obtained.
+Different cells are connected through normalized electrical coupling, represented by the symmetric connectivity matrix $\tilde{{C}} =(\tilde c_{ij}), $ with $\tilde c_{ij}\in[-1,1], $ so that an undirected network is obtained.
 The model equations are then

 for $ i=1,2,...N. $ Setting also $c=(c_i)$ and $D=(d_{ij}),$ with where $\delta_{ij} $ denotes the Kronecker delta, one can then rewrite the equation for $x_i$ as

 The whole system can then be written in vector notation as